September 19, 2025

 4. For more information, see our Tax Insights:

-- “US imposes tariffs on steel and aluminum imports from CanadaOpens in a new window” (March 14, 2025 update)
+- “US tariffs on steel and aluminum imports from Canada” (September 2, 2025 update)

-- “US imposes tariffs on automobiles and automobile parts from CanadaOpens in a new window”
+- “US tariffs on imports of automobiles and automobile parts from Canada” (May 2, 2025 update)

-5. Office of the USTR report “2025 National Trade Estimate Report on Foreign Trade Barriers of the President of the United States on the Trade Agreements Program (PDF)Opens in a new window” (March 31, 2025).
+5. Office of the USTR report “2025 National Trade Estimate Report on Foreign Trade Barriers of the President of the United States on the Trade Agreements Program” (March 31, 2025).

 6. For more information, see our Tax Insights, “Businesses importing goods into Canada must register for CARM: Action required!
 (October 2024 update).”

-7. For more information, see our Tax Insights, “Canada's Digital Services Tax Act is now law: What is next and how can you prepare?Opens in a new window” (July 5, 2024 update).
+7. For more information, see our Tax Insights, “Canada intends to rescind its Digital Services Tax Act" / "Canada's Digital Services Tax Act is now law: What is next and how can you prepare?”
+(July 2, 2025 update).